 The question remains whether or not this technology is necessary in all cases.
 And although difficult cases are more interesting, it’s important to start with the easy ones.
 It’s a learning curve, said Prof. Verborgt.

-Using the patient-specific guides is an advantage because you can execute precisely what you have planned.
+Using the personalized guides is an advantage because you can execute precisely what you have planned.

 Pre-operative planning and PSI are very helpful but there’s still no evidence that this is the way to go, as long-term impact is still unknown.
 Is it worth the money?
 Is the clinical outcome better?
 How much can we correct?
 We still don’t know.
 But in regard to 3D planning, conventional imaging will disappear, and this will really be the future.

 “We’ll use this as a planning tool on our smart phones.
 Templating helps a lot.
 It will make you think more about the surgery,” Prof. Verborgt explained.
 “It allows you to be more accurate; from 10% before, to 5% after the surgery.
 On CT images, it always looks worse than in 3D.
 I’ve been able to save a lot of patients from a reverse shoulder arthroplasty or complex bone grafting procedures using this technology.”